 Construction, repair, or replacement of an on-lot sewage system is subject to the appropriate permit from the Chester County Health Department.

-After the tank has been pumped and the contents disposed of, proof of the work shall be provided to the Township Zoning Officer in the form of a copy of the receipted bill.
-The homeowner can ask the contractor to provide the report.
+After the tank has been pumped and the contents disposed, proof of the work shall be provided to the Township such as a copy of the receipted bill.

 The owner of a retaining tank (different than a septic tank, cesspool, or aerobic unit) shall enter into a written contract with a Chester County Health Department licensed septic tank contractor requiring periodic pumping and disposal of the tank’s contents in accordance with the schedule required by the permit which authorized the installation and use of the retaining tank system.
-A copy of the contract shall be filed by the owner with the Township Zoning Officer annually and shall be effect and valid for a period of at least one year.
-Each new or renewed contract shall be filed with the Zoning Officer.
+A copy of the contract shall be filed by the owner with the Township annually and shall be effect and valid for a period of at least one year.